ssloy/ssloy.github.io/docs/tinyfloat/add.md

 True sum:        0.015625
 ```
 As expected, naïve sum is way off the true result, pairwise summation gives a reasonable approximation, and Kahan summation is the best.

+## Conclusion

+Floating-point addition is deceptively subtle.
+Even though the mathematical operation is simple, implementing it correctly requires careful attention to the details.

+Limited precision is not a flaw, it is a fundamental constraint of representing infinitely many real numbers with finitely many bits.
+What does matter is understanding where errors arise and how to mitigate them:

+* rewrite expressions to improve numerical stability,
+* avoid subtracting nearly equal numbers,
+* use pairwise or Kahan summation when combining long lists of values.

+With these tools, even a tiny 8-bit floating-point format can behave predictably and transparently, helping reveal the structure of real floating-point hardware and the numerical algorithms it enables.

 --8<-- "comments.html"